Spring Mile Preview, Tips, Runners & Trends

 • 2021: Winner in 21 (19,14,1) [20 Runners]

-The course which has produced the most winners of the Spring Mile is York, there has been a total number of 4 winners of this race who ran at York last time out.
-The next best course which has produced the second most winners is Newcastle (AW), there has been a total number of 3 winners of this race who ran at Newcastle (AW) last time out.
+The course which has produced the most winners of the Spring Mile is York; there have been a total of 4 winners of this race who ran at York last time out.
+The next best course, which has produced the second most winners, is Newcastle (AW); there have been a total of 3 winners of this race who ran at Newcastle (AW) last time out.

-The race is open to both sexes with the Male runners having produced a total of 20 winners from a total of 391 runners whilst the Female runners have produced 0 winners from a total of 8 runners.
+The race is open to both sexes, with male runners having produced a total of 20 winners from a total of 389 runners, while female runners have produced 0 winners from a total of 7 runners.

 Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the Spring Mile: